damitasalmon/field-notes/docs/tech-talk-network-tools.md

-# Tech Talk - Network Troubleshooting Tools
+# Tech Talk - Basic Network Troubleshooting Tools

 Describe the various hardware and software tools designed to troubleshoot and optimize networks.
 Give definitions and examples of usage for each tool.